 Grocery shopping is an essential part of any weekly routine but there’s nothing more frustrating than going to great lengths to create the perfect shopping list only to have your food spoil in just a few days.

 The door is the warmest area of your fridge and is best left for items that have the longest shelf life and likely won’t spoil quickly.
-As it sits at a higher temperature than the shelves or drawers, it is not ideal for keeping eggs or any produce, although the egg compartment on most fridges can be very misleading.
-Condiments, juices, and sauces are best reserved for this area and dairy should never be stored here as it is more likely to spoil in the warmer temperature.
+As it sits at a higher temperature than the shelves or drawers, it is not ideal for keeping eggs or any produce.
+However, the egg compartment on most fridges can be very misleading.
+Condiments, juices, and sauces are best reserved for this area, and dairy should never be stored here as it is more likely to spoil in warmer temperatures.
 Other items that are well served being stored on the door are jars of pickles, jams, and nonperishables.

 The Top Shelf

 The top shelf maintains the most consistent temperature of the entire refrigerator.
 It is important to note that the recommended temperature to keep your refrigerator at is 41 degrees F. Due to its stable temperature, this shelf is best for food items that will spoil the fastest.
 Dairy is dependent on a steady temperature, so milk and yogurt should be stored here.
 Leftovers also live well on the top shelf and should be stored in sealed containers to ensure maximum freshness until you can eat them again.
 If you are bringing food home from a restaurant, place it in the fridge as soon as you arrive.
 If you have leftovers from a home-cooked meal, they should be put away within two hours of cooking your food.

 Another easy hack to make sure you’re getting the most out of your food is to bring the old items to the front of your shelves and place the new food in the back.
 This way, you can take stock of what needs to be eaten first and make sure you’re getting to your favorite foods before they spoil and are forgotten in the back of the fridge.